mrezabayat/Raha/README.md

-# Video Player (C++20)
+# Raha (C++20 Video Player)

-A modular, cross-platform video player prototype written in C++20.
-The application integrates FFmpeg for demuxing/decoding, SDL2 for audio and windowing, libplacebo for future GPU video rendering, libass for subtitles, and SQLite for media library persistence.
+A modular, cross-platform media player named **Raha**, written in C++20.
+Raha integrates FFmpeg for demuxing/decoding, SDL2 for audio/video output, and SQLite for media library persistence.
 The project is scaffolded with CMake and Conan for dependency management.

 ## Feature Highlights